GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 by Liang-Yan Gui, Yu-Xiong Wang, Xiaodan Liang, and Jos´e M. F. Moura<br>

 Finally we discuss one of the most influential and successful papers on human motion prediction.
 The *Adversarial Geometry-Aware Encoder-Decoder*  model (abbreviated *AGED*) reached SOTA results at the time of publication.
 The approach proposed in this paper builds mainly upon the work of Martinez et al., enriching the solution with the surprisingly powerful adversarial framework. <br>
-Although this work markedly outperformed the previous approaches its contribution is limited to the loss definition problem.
+Although this work markedly outperformed the previous approaches its contribution can be seen as limited to the loss definition problem.
 The authors tackled both the frame-level and sequence-level loss.
 This remarkable result sheds a light on the already-known-to-be fundamental role of the loss in machine learning problems.

 # The architecture